Code-Institute-Submissions/bariryan-followalongPortfolio_JanResub/README.md

  * as a user, I want to see the work of the Artist Barry Ryan.

+## Testing
+All links were checked

 ## Validator Testing

 - HTML
-  - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
+   At present there are 10 issues with HTML validation through the official W3C HTML Validation Service
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)
+   No errors were found when passing through the official W3C CSS Validation Service

 ## Deployment